unbit/uwsgi-docker/README.md

 socket = 172.*:3031
 uid = www-data
 gid = www-data
-; we are free to bind teh stats server to all of teh address ; docker will protect it stats = :5000
+; we are free to bind the stats server to all of the address ; docker will protect it stats = :5000
 ```